linroger/FinanceCompendium/II. Economics/International/International Economics/Part 6 - Exchange Rates/Chapter 13 - Introduction to Exchange Rates.md

 For example, earlier in the book we saw data for two of the most talked about exchange rates in the world today: the U.S. dollar-euro and the Chinese yuan-U.S. dollar rates.
 The dollar-euro rate fluctuated considerably and was said to be floating; the yuan-dollar rate held steady or changed very slowly and was said to be fixed.

 However, the "fixed versus floating" classification is not without its problems.
 First, to determine whether a regime is fixed or floating, we have to decide where we draw the line between "narrow" and "wide" fluctuations.
-One rule of thumb is to use the size of annual variations (say, within  $ \pm 2\% $ or $ \pm 1\% $ ) as the sign of a fixed regime.
+One rule of thumb is to use the size of annual variations (say, within $\pm 2\%$ or $\pm 1\%$) as the sign of a fixed regime.
 Second, "fixed versus floating" is only a very broad description of exchange rate regimes.
 In reality, the distinctions are not so cut and dried.
 Fixed and floating provide important benchmarks throughout this book and deliver great insights, but we sometimes need more precise ways of describing intermediate regimes, as the following application illustrates.

 # Application